 Medicaid

 If you are enrolled in the Medicaid program, you may be eligible for free or discounted diabetes care services, including supplies.
-Each state may offer its own level of coverage.
+Each state may offer its level of coverage.

 Contact your local Medicaid office to find out more about eligibility requirements and coverage levels or visit the official Medicaid website for more information.